kmkhami/next-pagination-demo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Notes

+1. Can we 1:1 use Prisma for our existing PostgreSQL databases?
+    * No, not really.
+The general structure could be kept but Prisma does not perfectly understand the data in its existing form.
+We would have to use a custom adapter to make that work.
+However, we would be able to replicate the structure of the databases 1:1.
+This would make the creation of new pages/endpoints very easy since we would have the ability to copy what we already have from the Gateway projects.

+2. Can we deploy with AWS Amplify?
+    * Yes, we can.
+However there are some caveats.
+Amplify is 1yr behind with Next so it's on version 11 and Next is currently on version 12.
+This means that we lose out on some speed improvements that have been made.
+Additionally, adding environment variables is a hassle since we have to use a workarond for Amplify.
+Overall, I did not find it as easy to use as Vercel, but it was doable.

+3. Is Tailwind viable?
+    * Yes, extremely viable.
+I found it very quick/easy to learn and a massive time-savings compared to writing custom css.

+4. Typescript vs. Javascript?
+    * I think that we should try to use typescript.
+I found javascript to be a little bit limiting for the task here.
+Being able to create a few interfaces would have been a nice boon to the readability and maintainability of the code.

+5. What I did leave on the table when it comes to trying Next?
+    * I wish that I tried out the [Dynamic Routes](https://nextjs.org/docs/routing/dynamic-routes).
+I think they make the creation of views a whole lot easier and I just should have taken some time to try it.